mr-islam/habits/README.md

 - [x] App title and branding
 - [x] Options screen and about together
 - [x] Simple Notifications for habits
+- [x] make the xs smaller and non colored, like loop

 ## License